 Anyone who owns a home knows that is it important to have a place for the water to drain into.
 Storm drainage ensures that water that occurs from rain or other sources found in nature flows into the proper place.
-This is usually a sewer, lake, or some other body of water that is nearby.
-For many homeowners, this will mean a sewer, but for those that live near bodies of water, anything is fair game.
+This is usually a lake, or some other body of water that is nearby.
+For many homeowners, anything is fair game.
 Here are three reasons that show why having a proper storm drainage system is so important, no matter where you live.

 Storm Drainage Gives Water A Place To Go